Energy company reviews

 By Sarah Ingrams

-Ovo Energy joined the energy market in 2009 and now has around 1.5m customers.
-Ovo says it set out to make energy cheaper, greener and simpler but is now focused on smart technology too.
+Ovo Energy joined the energy market in 2009 and now has five million customers since it bought rival SSE's energy business.
+Ovo says it set out to make energy cheaper, greener and simpler, but is now focused on smart technology too.

 See how Ovo Energy’s prices compare with the rest of the market by using Which?
 Switch to find the cheapest gas and electricity deals.